Nina Cuellar-Barry

 Human Design is based on a combination of astrology, the Chinese I’Ching, the Hindu Chakra system, Jewish Kabbalah, and quantum physics.
 Your chart is generated from the time and place of your birth, and it doesn’t change over time.

-As I studied others through their Human Design,
+As I studied others through their Human Design...

-I learned that having Emotional Authority means that you’ll experience and perceive everything through an emotional lens.
+I learned that when someone has Emotional Authority it means they'll experience and perceive everything through an emotional lens.
+Emotions arrive in waves, up and down, and can feel and look like being on a rollercoaster.

-Emotions arrive in waves, up and down, and can feel and look like a rollercoaster.
 No wonder my daughter’s view of the world seemed to fluctuate from day to day.
+She has Emotional Authority.

-It can sometimes look like anger, but it’s part of the Generator learning process.
-So it was perfectly natural for my son to get loudly frustrated when he was working on a skill – it was part of his learning process, and not something I had to change.
+So it was perfectly natural for my son to get loudly frustrated when he was working on a skill – it was simply part of his learning process, and not something I needed to change.

-It hurts my heart to think about the many times I tried to change who my children were because I thought they needed to be fixed – and if I didn’t ‘fix’ them I was a bad mom.
+It hurts my heart to think about the many times I tried to change who my children were because I thought they needed to be fixed – and if I didn’t ‘fix’ them, I was a bad mom.

 I've developed The Foolproof Guide to Keeping Your Cool When Your Child Loses Theirs to help loving moms handle stressful parenting situations with calm and confidence.